Wisconsin OWI/DUI defense

 Does an OWI with a minor in the car trigger a CPS investigation?

-Almost always.
-An OWI arrest with a minor passenger triggers a referral to Child Protective Services.
+Often, yes.
+An OWI arrest with a minor passenger can trigger a referral to Child Protective Services.
 This can result in a CHIPS petition, temporary removal of the child, safety plans restricting unsupervised contact, and evidence used in custody disputes.
-The criminal defense and CPS response must be coordinated.
+The criminal defense and CPS response should be coordinated.
 Statements made to CPS workers can be used in the criminal case.

 Can the minor-passenger enhancement be negotiated away in a plea deal?